eitanturok/eitanturok.github.io/_posts/2025-06-30-llm-inference-notes.md

     ```

 4. **Which grows more quickly: cumulative memory reads from or cumulative memory writes to the KV cache?
 If we have a sequence of `L=1000` tokens, how many more/fewer times do we cumulatively read than cumulatively write?
 What are the implications of this?**

    From the previous question we know that the cumulative reads from the KV cache is `R(L) = n_bytes × 2 × B × n_layers × n_heads × d_head × L×(L-1)/2` and the cumulative writes to the KV cache is `W(L) = L × n_bytes × 2 × B × n_layers × n_heads × d_head`.
 Notice that memory reads grows quadratically with `L` but memory writes grow linearly with `L`.
 So the cumulative reads grow faster than the cumulative writes.

    The read-write ratio is `R/W = (L-1)/2` meaning we read `(L-1)/2` times more data than we write.
 For `L=1000` tokens, we read `(1000-1)/2~500` times more data than we write.

    Implications: If our model becomes memory-bound, this is likely from reading from memory not from writing to memory.

-5. **A model spends 60% of time on memory reads during generation.
-What does this tell you about compute vs memory bandwidth?**
-   Memory bandwidth is the bottleneck, not compute.
-GPU compute units are idle 60% of the time waiting for data.
-We know it's bandwidth (not a slow computation) because reading cached data should be fast - if it takes 60% of time, the memory system can't supply data fast enough for the compute units.

-6. **Beam search with 8 beams vs greedy with batch_size=8.
-One uses 10× more memory than expected.
-Which and why?**
-   Beam search, if beam splitting causes cache copying.
-When beams diverge from same parent, each needs a full copy of the parent's KV cache history, multiplying memory usage beyond the expected 8× baseline.

-7. **KV cache grows quadratically in practice but formula shows linear.
-What real-world factor causes this?**
-   Beam search beam splitting, conversation branching with multiple completions, or poor memory management where cache entries aren't properly shared/deduplicated.
-Implementation details matter enormously.

-8. **Memory-bandwidth calculation: Reading 1GB KV cache in 1ms requires what bandwidth?**
-   1GB/1ms = 1TB/s.
-This is at the limit of current GPU memory bandwidth (~1-2TB/s), showing why long sequences become bandwidth bound rather than compute bound.
+16. **How do you handle KV cache across multiple GPUs?
+Explain how each parallelism strategy works with the KV-cache: model parallelisim, data parallelsim, sequence apralellim, pipeline paralellsim?**
+    *Model parallelism: partition cache by layers across GPUs, but attention requires all-gather communication.
+Sequence parallelism is challenging due to autoregressive dependencies.
+Pipeline parallelism works but complicates cache management.*

 ### System Design & Trade-offs

 9. **You're serving a chatbot.
 User conversations average 50 tokens but 1% go to 10,000 tokens.
 How do you handle KV cache memory?**

-   *Implement sliding window attention (keep only last N tokens) or progressive offloading (move old cache entries to CPU/disk).
-The 1% tail drives 99% of memory costs, so optimize for the outliers.*
+   Implement sliding window attention (keep only last N tokens) or progressive offloading (move old cache entries to CPU/disk).
+The 1% tail drives 99% of memory costs, so optimize for the outliers.

-10. **A model uses Grouped Query Attention: 40 query heads, 8 KV heads.
-Memory savings vs standard attention?**
-    *Standard: n_heads=40 in formula.
-GQA: n_kv_heads=8.
-Memory reduction = (40-8)/40 = 80% savings.
-Query heads share the same 8 sets of keys/values, dramatically reducing cache size.*

 11. **Production system: 95th percentile latency matters more than throughput.
 KV cache or large batches?**
     *KV cache for consistent low latency per user, even if total throughput (users/sec) is lower.
 Large batches increase individual request latency due to queuing effects.*